Replica cluster move: Houdayer cluster move

+Suppressing percolation of large clusters

 The efficiency of this algorithm is highly sensitive to the site percolation threshold of the underlying lattice.
 If the percolation threshold is too small, then a giant cluster will likely span the entire lattice, resulting in the trivial update of exchanging nearly all the spins between the replicas.
 This is why the original algorithm only performs well in low dimensional settings (where the site percolation ratio is sufficiently high).
 To efficiently extend this algorithm to higher dimensions, one has to perform certain algorithmic interventions.

-For instance, one can restrict the cluster moves to low-temperature replicas where one expects only a few number of negative-overlap sites to appear (such that the algorithm does not hyper-percolate).
+For instance, one can restrict the cluster moves to low-temperature replicas where one expects only a few number of negative-overlap sites to appear (such that the algorithm does not percolate supercritically).
 In addition, one can perform a global spin-flip in one of the two replicas when the number of negative-overlap sites exceeds half the lattice size, in order to further suppress the percolation process.